Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 What is Minecraft?

-Any PC gamer worth their salt would have come across this popular gaming title at one point in time.
-It is a game which literally has a culture behind it and with 200+ million copies sold, this game has established itself as one of the best selling video games of all time.
+Any PC gamer worth their salt would have encountered this popular gaming title at one point.
+It is a game with a culture behind it, and with 200+ million copies sold, it has established itself as one of the best-selling video games of all time.

 What is the Purpose of a Minecraft Player?

-The basic purpose of a Minecraft player is to explore a procedural-generated infinite map.
-Your aim is to discover raw materials, extract them, build tools out of them and then eventually build very large and majestic structures.
+The primary purpose of a Minecraft player is to explore a procedural-generated infinite map.
+Your aim is to discover raw materials, extract them, build tools out of them, and then eventually build very large and majestic structures.

-Some Minecraft player actually made an actual replica of Minas Tirith in Minecraft.
+Some Minecraft players actually made an actual replica of Minas Tirith in Minecraft.
 There is a huge repository of player-generated structures such as this.

 There are two popular modes in the game: